Botox Treatment – Overview

 Botox® treatment helps to decrease the severity of migraine symptoms such as pain, light and sound sensitivity, and nausea and vomiting.
 It can also reduce the number of headaches you experience each month.

-In most cases, Botox® can safely be used with other headache medications, including those taken to relieve pain or reduce symptoms at the onset of a headache.
+In most cases, Botox® for migraines can safely be used with other headache medications, including those taken to relieve pain or reduce symptoms at the onset of a headache.
 Preventive treatments can be effective in reducing the incidence of headaches exacerbated by overuse of pain medication.
 Patients who have fewer than 15 headache days each month are not eligible for Botox® treatment.

 When performed by an experienced physician, Botox® injections are a safe way to treat chronic headaches.
 Potential side effects of this treatment may include pain or swelling at the injection site and flu-like symptoms.
 However, these side effects are rare, and most experts agree that this is a risk-free way to treat chronic migraine pain.
 Soreness after the procedure can be treated with an ice application to the affected area.